kohchi/jquery-listticker/README.md

 This is the jquery plugin that displays li elements like news ticker.

-If you want to set the easing option name to the option, you require including jQuery Easing plugin (http://gsgd.co.uk/sandbox/jquery/easing/).
+If you want to set the easing option name to the 'easing' option, you require including jQuery Easing plugin (http://gsgd.co.uk/sandbox/jquery/easing/).

 for example